verana-labs/decentralized-trust-spec/spec.md

 - DT Service Essential Credential [DT-EC-SERVICE]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-SERVICE].
 - DT Organization Essential Credential [DT-EC-ORG]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-ORG].
 - DT Person Essential Credential [DT-EC-PERSON]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-PERSON].
+- DT User Agent Essential Credential [DT-EC-USER-AGENT]: a [DT-CRED] linked to a CredentialSchema entry that conforms to [ECS-USER-AGENT].

 ### [DTS-REQ] Requirements for a service to be a DTS